dd2t/bag-bot/README.md

 # Overview

 Bag is a music bot for discord with voice recognitition for commands.
-Completely made using Java, <a href="https://github.com/DV8FromTheWorld/JDA">JDA</a>, <a href="https://github.com/sedmelluq/lavaplayer">LavaPlayer</a> and <a href="https://github.com/wdavies973/VocalCord">VocalCord</a>.
+Completely made using Java and these libraries <a href="https://github.com/DV8FromTheWorld/JDA">JDA</a>, <a href="https://github.com/sedmelluq/lavaplayer">LavaPlayer</a> and <a href="https://github.com/wdavies973/VocalCord">VocalCord</a>.

 # Command list